DIPlib/diplib/doc/src/image.md

 in the documentation and code depending on context.
 We say that an image with 1 million pixels and 3 samples per pixel has a total of 3 million samples.

-If the tensor is 0D (a single sample), the image is a standard gray-value image (which we refer to as scalar image).
+If the tensor is 0D (a single sample), the image is a standard grey-value image (which we refer to as scalar image).
 A 1D tensor (a vector) can be used to represent color images (e.g. an RGB image has three samples per pixel), but also for example the image gradient (see `dip::Gradient`).
 With a 2D tensor (a matrix) it is possible